Best Instant Pot Steel Cut Oatmeal

 About Best Instant Pot Steel Cut Oatmeal:

 I love how versatile any oatmeal is.
 You basically have a blank palate to add milk and touch of sugar to if you want or you can go all out and choose any number of flavors.
-That’s just limited only by your imagination, and you can go sweet or savory.
+That’s limited only by your imagination.
+These days, best instant pot steel cut oats you can go sweet or savory.
 Since it’s full-on fall (40 degrees last night – that snuck up fast!)
-I went with thinly sliced apple, chopped pecans a sprinkle of cinnamon sugar.
+I went with thinly sliced apple, chopped pecans, and a sprinkle of cinnamon sugar.
 But that brings me to another point: if you have time, set up an Oatmeal Bar.
 Raid the fridge, counter, and pantry and give everyone a few choices.

 Even if you’re cooking for one or two, don’t be afraid to make up a batch of Best Instant Pot Steel Cut Oatmeal.
 It’s great for food prep.
 Pack it in jars or maybe a glass container that has a space for your add-ins so everything isn’t mixed together until you are ready to eat it or tote it.
 Just reheat your oatmeal slowly for a minute in the microwave, then stir in a little water or milk and heat a touch longer.